-There are several play areas for different ages (great for toddlers on up!), a sensory garden, skate park, sport courts, several splash/water play areas, boathouse to check out a paddle boat, kayak or canoe, indoor eating/relaxing spaces, several educational, picnic and performance areas, a beach, and more!
+There are several play areas for different ages (great for toddlers on up!), a sensory garden, skate park, sport courts, several splash/water play areas, boathouse to check out a paddle boat, kayak or canoe, indoor eating/relaxing spaces, several educational, picnic and performance areas, and more!

 For dinner, we enjoyed some amazing bar-b-q from Albert G’s BBQ Restaurant.
 EVERYTHING we had there was top notch- we really enjoyed were the chopped brisket, Tulsa style ribs, sweet potato waffle fries, and Little J proclaimed the mac n’ cheese to be one of his favorites (he has a top 5 list, lol).

 Related Post: On The Go Travel Snacks for Kids [Nut-Free!]

-The second day was too rainy to do the outdoor things we had planned for that morning.
+The second day was too rainy to do the outdoor things we had planned.
 We met family for breakfast at the amazing Dilly Diner restaurant.
-We had to wait a bit for seating, but the food was really delicious and the kids all loved it too!
+They serve their full menu all day and the food was so delicious!
+The four kids in our party all loved it too!

 Afterwards, we went to the Oklahoma Aquarium.
 They have a huge variety of sea and underwater life, along with some wildlife who live along the banks.

 Our kids found all of it so interesting!
 The extreme fish, otters, sea turtle island, and the shark tunnel exhibits were there favorites.
 Little J actually took the close-up of the sea turtle below, what a friendly guy!

 A beautiful accessible playground was recently added outside with separate play spaces for kids 2-5 and 5-12, a new octopus exhibit opened in spring 2020, and they’ve began building a new clownfish and jellyfish exhibit!
 Plan to be there about 2 hours to see it all, or more on busy days.

-For dinner, we tried a local favorite- Hideaway Pizza.
-We splurged and along with our pizza, got two appetizers since they all sounded delicious!
+For a big family dinner, we tried a local favorite- Hideaway Pizza.
+We splurged and along with our pizzas, got two appetizers since they all sounded delicious!